MarianoAIglesias1994/Data_Analytics/Exercise_3/README.md

 3. If Morgan chooses a group of 77 pirates, 29 coins are going to be for him, **t** % 77 = 29.
 4. Pirates must have at least 1 coin each, **c** >= 1.

 From this conditions, the total number of coins **t** can be found following this method:

-Create a table with **c** (the number of coins each selected pirate receives) as the first column, with a value from 1 (Condition 4) through the next integers, and in the second column the total number of coins that the treasure should have ir order to verify Condition 2.
+Create a table with **c** (the number of coins each selected pirate receives) as the first column, with a value from 1 (Condition 4) through the next integers, and in the second column the total number of coins that the treasure should have in order to verify Condition 2.
 Therefore, when **c** = 1, **t** = 1 * 99 + 51 = 150, and so on.

 | **c** | **t** |
 | 	 --- 	|     --- 	   |